Distinction of the Steinberg representation and the dual group of a symmetric space

-The infinitesimal character of $St$ is the same as of the trivial representation.
+The infinitesimal character of $St$ is equal to the infinitesimal character of the trivial representation.
 By Theorem 8.2 of \cite{takeda} the Langlands parameter of the trivial representation factors through $\iota$.
-Furthermore we can find $t\in G^\vee_X$ such that $\phi_{St}( )=\iota(t)\in T$.
+Furthermore, we can find $t\in G^\vee_X$ such that $\phi_{St}( )=\iota(t)\in T$.